In the aged care and disability industry we know that work can be stressful.

 If you enjoyed this post, consider subscribing to receive easy to read posts delivered direct to your inbox each Friday (except when I procrastinate too long – oops).
 If you are like me and have a very full inbox you can opt to receive a newsletter just once a month which includes a roundup on the posts published over the past month.

 And if part of your stress comes from not having the right resources to meet compliance for your organisation then we might have the answer for you.
-If you are looking for cost effective, culturally appropriate resources for your organisation, check out our membership site.
+If you are looking for cost effective, culturally appropriate resources for your organisation, check out our Total Quality Package resource hub.
 We have toolbox talks specifically written for the aged care and disability industry, care planning and support guides, policy and procedure templates, and eBooks that are great for maintaining compliance and for training staff.
 All these will reduce some of the stress for you and won’t hurt your bank balance either!